nus-cs2103-AY2223S1/ip/README.md

 3. Copy the file to the folder you want to use as the home folder for your Ploopy.

 4. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.
+The GUI similar to the above should appear in a few seconds.

-5. Type the command in the command box and press Enter to execute it. e.g.
+5. Type the command in the command box and press Enter to execute it.

 Some example commands you can try: